 The year 2016 remained unstable with only 4 MT oil available after harvest.
-However in 2017, production was balanced out the current demand.
-This has significantly better with a reported 7 MT oil available after harvest; an increase of 3 MT from last year continuing varying qualities and prices.
+However in 2017, production was significantly better with a reported 7 MT oil available after harvest; an increase of 3 MT from last year continuing varying qualities and prices.
 The crop season of year 2018 will begin in March.